 including Defense, Homeland Security, NASA, Commerce, and the FAA, to lose the

 upper hand in spectrum sharing and relinquishment negotiations.
+A visible,

-7) Channeling former President Richar Nixon,
+7) Channeling former President Richard Nixon,

-see https://www.poynter.org/business-work/2017/trumps-threat-to-yank-tv-licenses-looks-a-lot-like-a-nixon-move-heres-why/,
+see https://www.poynter.org/business-work/2017/trumps-threat-to-yank-tv-licenses-looks-a-lot-like-a-nixon-move-heres-why/, President Trump already has

-networks for assorted sins.
+articulated the desire to sanction broadcast networks for assorted sins.
 See https://www.brookings.edu/articles/donald-trump-has-threatened-to-shut-down-broadcasters-but-can-he/.

 President Trump probably will not be